EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The associated data A is the CBOR encoding of:

 ~~~~~~~~~~~
-   [ "Encrypt0", h'', transcript_hash_i ]
+   [ "Encrypt0", h'', TH_i ]
 ~~~~~~~~~~~

-* This equals the concatenation of 0x8368456e63727970743040 and the CBOR encoding of transcript_hash_i.
-For instance if transcript_hash_2 = h'010203' (CBOR encoding 0x43010203), then A = 0x8368456e6372797074304043010203.
+* This equals the concatenation of 0x8368456e63727970743040 and the CBOR encoding of TH_i.
+For instance if TH_2 = h'010203' (CBOR encoding 0x43010203), then A = 0x8368456e6372797074304043010203.
 {: style="empty"}

 ### Signing and Verification {#COSE-sig-explained}

 The COSE parameters used in COSE_Sign1 (see Section 4.2 of {{RFC8152}}) are constructed as described below.
-Note that "i" in "transcript_hash_i" is a variable with values i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.
+Note that "i" in "TH_i" is a variable with values i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.
 Note also that "x" in "ID_CRED_x" and "CRED_x" is a variable with values x = U or V, depending on whether it is the credential of U or of V that is used in the relevant protocol message.

 * The key is the private authentication key of U or V. This may be stored as a COSE_KEY object or as a certificate.